raseribanez/Python-Minecraft-MCPI/README.md

 Using Python you can set the blocks to do things, and set a timer for the dynamite - so it is really cool

 As I mess around with it, I will keep a folder of scripts, and upload them when they are worth uploading!

+I also have some code from mcpipy's repo and a few others that do some awesome stuff so I might put a few of them up here but obviously I want the permission first!